 Our experienced staff is available to assess permanent impairments arising from injuries sustained in automobile accidents.
 This includes scarring, range of motion and other related impairments.

 One Point Assessment – Client Interview – The one point assessment involves a visit with the injured or ill client either in their home or in our office.
 The interview is thorough, systematic and assists in establishing baseline vocational rehabilitation potential.

-Two Point Assessment – In the two point assessment, the client interview is followed (with the client's signed consent) by either in person consultation or written correspondence with the primary caregivers involved.
-This process assists in clarifying appropriate support and rehabilitation interventions geared towards maximizing quality of life and vocational rehabilitation potential.
+Two Point Assessment – In the two-point assessment, the client interview is followed (with the client’s signed consent) by either in person consultation or written correspondence with the primary caregivers involved.
+This process assists in clarifying appropriate support and rehabilitation interventions geared towards maximizing the quality of life and vocational rehabilitation potential.